Wentworth Primary School respects your and your child’s privacy and are committed complying with privacy legislation.

 When information is restricted it cannot be used other than to securely store the information, and with your consent, to handle legal claims, protect others, or where it is for important public interests of the UK.
 Where restriction of use has been granted, we will inform you before the use of your personal information is resumed.

-You have the right to request that the School stop using your personal information in some circumstances, for example where we are relying on your consent.
+You have the right to request that we stop using your personal information in some circumstances, for example where we are relying on your consent.
 However, we are required by law to use personal information to deliver education services.
 So for those purposes we could not grant your request.

 Computer based decisions about you and if you are ‘profiled’